City of Thunder Bay Leaking Pipes Class Action

 2024 Mediation

-Following the certification of this action as a class proceeding, the Parties have agreed to attend a confidential mediation before the Honourable George Strathy, the former Chief-Justice of Ontario, in an effort to settle this class action.
-The mediation is scheduled to proceed on April 2 and 3, 2024.
-There is no guarantee that the mediation will result in a settlement and any settlement would have to be approved by the Ontario Superior Court of Justice as being fair, reasonable and in the best interests of the Class.
+Following the certification of this action as a class proceeding, the Parties agreed to attend a confidential mediation before the Honourable George Strathy, the former Chief-Justice of Ontario, in an effort to settle this class action.
+The mediation proceeded in April 2024 but did not result in a settlement.

 Additional updates will be posted on this site as the case develops.